tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 You need to take down the deployment of the `1.1` advertisements service before too many customers experience errors and it becomes a problem.
 Thankfully, the canary-like strategy used here has decreased the blast radius.

-In the terminal to the right, execute the following command: `kubectl delete deployments.apps advertisementsv-canary && kubectl delete service advertisements-canary && kubectl delete pod <name of advertisements v1.1 pod>`{{copy}}.
+In the terminal to the right, execute the following command: `kubectl delete deployments.apps advertisements-canary && kubectl delete service advertisements-canary && kubectl delete pod <name of advertisements v1.1 pod>`{{copy}}.
 Be sure to replace the `<name of advertisements v1.1 pod>` with the specific name of your pod.
 You can easily find the name of your pods with `kubectl get pods`{{execute}}.

 Heading back over to the [APM > Services > advertisements](https://app.datadoghq.com/apm/service/advertisements) page, looking down at your Deployments you should shortly see that only the version `1.0` is `Active`.